novasamatech/opengov-delegate-registry/README.md

 - `isOrganization`: A boolean value indicating whether you are an individual or an organization.

 ## Pull requests
+> [!IMPORTANT]
+> Due to migration from Polkadot/Kusama relay networks we accept PRs to Polkadot/Kusama Asset Hub networks respectively.

 Please submit your information as a pull request to this repository.
 We will review your submission and add it to the directory once approved.
 [Tutorial](https://docs.novawallet.io/nova-wallet-wiki/governance/add-delegate-information) are available in our wiki.